morganross/apicostmultiplier/README.md

 # apicostmultiplier

 ACM is a GUI and a installer for 'process_markdown'.
 Process_markdown uses GPT-R and llm_doc_eval, whcih ACM also installs.
+The GUI is helpful for editing config files from seperate repos in one place.